AnkitRana24-tech/My_ML_Project-Development-to-Deployment-/README.md

 ## Feature
 -Train and serve a scikit-learn model (Iris dataset)
 -Serve predictions via FastAPI (serve_model.py)
--Containerized app with Dockerfile for consistent deployment.
+-Containerized app with Dockerfile for consistent deployment
--requirements.txt for reproducible environment.
+-requirements.txt for reproducible environment
--Sample requests tested with Postman.
+-Sample requests tested with Postman
--Dataset included: IRIS.csv and serialized model iris_model.pkl.
+-Dataset included: IRIS.csv and serialized model iris_model.pkl

 ## Prerequisites
 Before running or deploying this project, ensure the following tools and accounts are available: